baloise/vue-axios/README.md

 Move the generated SDK code into your project.
 Then define the base configuration of your API and for each endpoint create the param creator.

+Have a look into our awesome [@baloise/vue-keycloak](https://github.com/baloise/vue-keycloak) library.

 ```typescript
 import { Configuration, UsersApiAxiosParamCreator } from './generated'
 import { getToken } from '@baloise/vue-keycloak'